NYCDOB/Facades/index.md

 <iframe width="100%" height="400" src="https://nycdob.github.io/Maps/Facade_Filings" frameborder="0"> </iframe>

-60% of the buildings that must comply with FISP are in Manhattan.
-8% of the citywide FISP filings were filed as "Unsafe".
+> #### *60% of the buildings that must comply with FISP are in Manhattan.*

+> #### *8% of the citywide FISP filings were filed as "Unsafe".*

+Owners must immediately install public protection, such as a sidewalk shed, when a façade inspection reveals an unsafe condition.
+The unsafe condition must be repaired within 90 days from the submission of the report.
+Owners must request an extension from the Department in accordance with1RCNY §103-04 (b)(5)(iv), if additional time is needed.
+Once the repairs have been completed, the QEWI must submit an amended report within two weeks of the work.

 #### UNSAFE FISP CLASSIFICATIONS BY BOROUGH
 <iframe width="100%" height="300" src="https://nycdob.github.io/NVD3_DOB/examples/pie" frameborder="0"> </iframe>